Mark Pletcher, MD, MPH

 |University of California, San Francisco||M.D.||School of Medicine||1998|

 As an epidemiologist and a general internal medicine physician, my research is designed to inform clinical decision-making and policy relevant to primary care and prevention.
-I focus on prevention of cardiovascular disease, and have particular interests in early life causes of atherosclerosis, primordial and primary coronary heart disease and stroke prevention, clinical decision-making regarding use of preventive medications (statins and anti-hypertensives) and screening for subclinical cardiovascular disease.
-I have special expertise in study design, decision and cost-effectiveness analysis, risk prediction, and evaluating the clinical utility of biomarkers, and I currently lead an effort supported by NIH’s Economics of Prevention Common Fund Initiative, a data coordinating center for a major ongoing multicenter clinical trial, and the Health eHeart Study, an online technology-enabled cardiovascular cohort study.
-I help lead our nationally-recognized clinical research training programs, teach clinical research methods (Course Director for 2 classes), mentor students, fellows and junior faculty members, and see patients in the general medicine clinic at UCSF/Mt Zion.
+I focus on prevention of cardiovascular disease, and have particular interests in early life causes of atherosclerosis, primordial and primary coronary heart disease and stroke prevention, clinical decision-making regarding use of preventive medications (statins and anti-hypertensive medications) and screening for subclinical cardiovascular disease.
+I have special expertise in study design, decision and cost-effectiveness analysis, risk prediction, and evaluating the clinical utility of biomarkers, and I currently lead a data coordinating center for a major ongoing multicenter clinical trial, the Health eHeart Study (an online technology-enabled cardiovascular cohort study), and the Health eHeart Alliance, a PCORI-funded Patient-Powered Research Network focused on heart health.
+My primary appointment is in the Department of Epidemiology and Biostatistics at UCSF, and I see patients in General Internal Medicine at UCSF/Mt.
+Zion.
+I also help lead our nationally-recognized clinical research training programs, teach clinical research methods (Course Director for 2 classes), mentor students, fellows and junior faculty members, and direct the UCSF CTSI’s Informatics and Research Innovation Program.

 Derived automatically from this person's publications.